scrabbletank/farhome-rules/rulesdoc.md

 ## Leveling Up

 When you earn 1000 experience your character levels up.
 Leveling is similar to spending Perk points when you created your character.
 You can choose not to spend all your perk points for this level, saving the leftovers for next.
-Each level gives you 2 perk points, with the max level being 30.
+Each level you gain 2 proficiency points and choose one of the following bonuses:

-- Gain up to 2 spell slots
+- Gain up to 4 spell slots
-- Gain 2 proficiency points
+- Gain 4 proficiency points
+- Gain a Feat
-- Learn a Feat or Maneuver (costs 2 points)
+- Learn a Maneuver
-- Increase your max Wounds (costs 2 points)
+- Increase your max Wounds by 1

 ##### Spell Slots
-When gaining spell slots you may gain up to 2 slots.
-The sum total of the spell slot levels cannot exceed a level based on the following chart.
-You may instead upgrade up to 2 existing spell slots following the same rules.
+The sum total of spell slots gained each level cannot exceed twice your Spell level, and each spell slot cannot exceed your Spell level.

+For example, a 2nd level player has a spell level of 1, and so can gain 2 level 1 spell slots.
+A 4th level character can get 2 2nd level spell slots, or 1 2nd level and 2 1st, or 4 1st level spell slots.

 | Player Level | Spell Level | Player Level | Spell Level |
 |:----:|:----:|:----:|:----:|